RubixML/ML/docs/kernels/distance/canberra.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Kernels/Distance/Canberra.php">Source</a></span>

 # Canberra
-A weighted version of [Manhattan](manhattan.md) distance which computes the L1 distance between two coordinates in a vector space.
+A weighted version of the [Manhattan](manhattan.md) distance, Canberra examines the sum of a series of fractional differences between two samples.
+Canberra can be very sensitive when both coordinates are near zero.

 ### Parameters
 This kernel does not have any parameters.